Mobile App · San Jose

 The case for owning your mobile app

 You build custom when the app is inseparable from the hardware.
 A San Jose hardware company's companion app has to handle BLE reliably across iOS and Android quirks, push firmware updates without bricking devices, and stream telemetry your support and analytics tools depend on.
 That's native engineering, not a template.
-The payoff is a companion app that makes your hardware feel finished instead of dragging down its reviews, plus telemetry that feeds your internal tools and business intelligence dashboards.
+The payoff is a companion app that makes your hardware feel finished instead of dragging down its reviews, plus telemetry that feeds your internal tools and business intelligence (BI) dashboards.

 What your build should include